-OmniGraffle Professional 4
+OmniGraffle Professional 4 full review

 Not all Mac users class themselves as right-brained designers, video editors, or graphics people.
 OmniGraffle Pro is a superb charting and diagramming application, designed to provide right-brain functionality for left-brained people.
 Version 3 was good, but version 4 shows how much more ease of use can be squeezed out of an application if you really try.

 The big interface bugbear of the last version has been trimmed at a stroke.
 Gone are the 18 or so floating palettes, and in their place are three (effectively tabbed), palettes that share 15 panes between them: easier to keep track of, if not as fast for power users.
 There’s also a tools palette that can be anchored to the top of the active window or float.
 It seems odd at first, but it means that when switching between documents, the tools are always above your work area.
 OmniGraffle also has a new utility drawer containing two powerful features: Master Canvases and the Outline View.